Holusion/eThesaurus/fr/doc/admin/index.md

 ---
-title: Manuel d'administration eCorpus
+title:  eCorpus Administration Manual
-description: faites le tour des fonctionnalités d'administration d'eCorpus
+description: Take a tour of eCorpus administration features.
 ---

-# Administration d'une instance eCorpus
+# Administration of an eCorpus instance

-### Accéder à l'interface d'administration
+### Accessing the administration interface

-Connecté en tant qu'administrateur, un onglet <b>administration</b> est disponible dans la barre de navigation.
+When connected as an administrator, an <b>administration</b> tab is available in the navigation bar.

-Si l'onglet n'apparait pas, vous ne disposez peut-être pas des droits nécessaires.
-Veuillez contacter votre administrateur.
+If the tab does not appear, you may not have the necessary permissions.
+Please contact your administrator.